The Moon's Highs and Lows

 This is probably an opportune time to touch on an interesting case - the informally named Zeeman Mons - star '8' in Fig 5.

-Now, 8.8 km also happens to be Mount Everest's elevation.
-Unlike Zeeman Mons though, where an 8.8 km drop occurs within a 60 km stretch, descending from Everest's summit to sea level takes 680 km, as the nearest sea is the Bay of Bengal.
-The final descent of just 100 meters to sea level covers nearly half of that 680 km distance, but we can descend most of Everest's height in a much shorter distance than that.
-Consider Fig 46 - the height profile from Everest's peak to the Arun river valley in Nepal.
+Now, 8.8 km also happens to be approximately Mount Everest's elevation.
+Unlike Zeeman Mons though, where an 8.8 km drop occurs within a 60 km stretch, descending from Everest's summit to sea level takes 690 km, as the nearest sea is the Bay of Bengal.
+The final descent of just 100 meters to sea level covers nearly half of that 690 km distance, but we can descend most of Everest's height in a much shorter distance than that.
+Consider Fig 56 - the height profile from Everest's peak to the Arun river valley in Nepal.
 It displays an elevation change of 8.5 km over 75 km.
-That's probably the greatest change in elevation between any two points this close together above sea level on Earth.
+That's probably the greatest height difference between any two points this close together above sea level on Earth.

 So this is like descending from Aconcagua, the highest elevation outside Asia, to the average depth of the Pacific Ocean, within the equivalent horizontal distance of crossing from one side of a city like Dallas, Texas, to the other!